Jonnyauk/Wonderflux/README.txt

 Wonderflux is distributed under the GPL v2 license just like WordPress (yes - that means FREE basically!).
-Just to clarify then - YES, you can use Wonderflux on as many commercial, non-commercial, and personal WordPress sites as you wish, without any fee or subscription required.
+Just to clarify then - YES, you can use Wonderflux on as many commercial, non-commercial, and personal WordPress sites as you wish, without ANY fee, subscription or credit required.

 Any developers are welcome to offer code contributions - the project is open to any ideas and improvements;) The goal is to develop a framework